 The Canmore Folk Music Festival takes place in Centennial Park and at the Miners’ Union Hall in the heart of downtown Canmore

 A large flat field, the site includes a large number of tall, lodgepole pines around the main stage area that provide shade during the day and protection from rain should the weather gods decide to give us that at some point during the weekend.
-The majority of the site, however, is open field, so please bring what you need for rain or shine.
+The majority of the site, however, is an open field, so please bring what you need for rain or shine.

 Remember, all of these details are available in the program guide.